albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 chmod +x start_reticulum_server.sh
 ```

-Open the crontab with this command
+Open the crontab with this command. dont use sudo

 ```
 crontab -e